Banner with park details: 95 official parks, 40kms of trails, over 1040 acres of parkland, 130,000 bedding plants, 500 trees planted annually

 Details regarding Bluewater Trails can be found on their website.

-Kenwick Park is situated across the street from the Bright’s Grove Beach.
-Amenities include a covered pavilion and a wedding gazebo for rent, multi-use courts for tennis/pickleball, a playground, and washrooms facilities.
-A seasonal food truck is on-site and Beach Bumz provides paddle boards and kayaks for rent seasonally and weather permitting.
+Kenwick on the Lake Park is situated across the street from the Kenwick Park Beach.
+Amenities include a covered pavilion, a gazebo, multi-use courts for tennis/pickleball, a playground, and washrooms facilities.
+A seasonal food truck is on-site.

 Mike Weir Park

 Mike Weir Park is named after the world-famous golfer, born and raised in the Sarnia and Bright’s Grove area.
-It features beach access, a large sports field, a play area and jungle gym for kids, and a sheltered picnic area.
-It is also home to the Sarnia Cricket Club.
+It features beach access, a large open field, a play area and jungle gym, and a sheltered picnic area.
+It is also home to the Sarnia Cricket Club who play on the cricket pitch.

 Skate Parks and BMX Tracks